Skip to content

 asyncio.run(main())

-This will set up the basic infrastructure for your deployment.
-You can customize the configs to adjust ports and basic settings, as well as swap in different message queue configs (Redis, Kafka, RabbiMQ, etc.).
+This will set up the basic infrastructure for your LlamaDeploy instance.
+You can customize the configuration to adjust TCP port numbers and basic settings, and choose the message queue backend of choice among those currently supported, for example Redis, Kafka or RabbiMQ.

 Deploying a Workflow#